-And as for Evidence Not Seen (above)~ it is both my daughter’s and my favorite adult book.
+And as for Evidence Not Seen (in photo above)~ it is both my daughter’s and my favorite adult book.
 Darlene Rose and her terrible and triumphant story will likely change your daughter’s (and your) life.
-It is a story about courage, steadfastness, hope, miracles, and love for people.
-I give the book an A+ – even that rating seems a trifle to me – there should be something higher.
+It is a true story about courage, steadfastness, hope, miracles, and love for people.
+We give the book an A+ – even that rating seems a trifle to me – there should be something higher.

-Here are just a few (there are many others here) that can have a huge impact on character formation in a developing young lady (for varying ages):
+Here are just a few (there are many others here) that can have a huge impact on character formation in a developing young lady (for reading together aloud or alone, and for varying ages):

 - Jessica’s First Prayer, Lamplighter Books